calm-palm/cotm-randomizer/README.md

 # What it does:

-- This will usually patch a US Castlevania: Circle of the Moon ROM to have a different key item layout.
+- This will patch a US Castlevania: Circle of the Moon ROM to have a different key item layout.
 Critically, the ability to freeze or petrify enemies with the combinations Mercury/Serpent, Mercury/Cockatrice, Mars/Serpent, or Mars/Cockatrice is considered a progress item potentially requiring you to check a pedestal only accessible by using enemies as platforms.
 These include all pedestals accessible with Brain Floats, but also three miscellaneous